Ken Ilgunas' unique approach to avoiding college debt

 A: For the first semester, yes.
 I was broke and needed money.
 But I did have a good summer job as a park ranger, and I probably could have afforded an apartment in subsequent semesters.
 But I just got the hang of living in a van, and I preferred living simply than spending the extra money on space I ultimately didn't need.

-Q: Your life at Duke was a lot different than it was when you were an undergrad at the University of Buffalo and at Alfred.
+Q: Your life at Duke was a lot different from what it was when you were an undergrad at the University of Buffalo and at Alfred.
 As an undergrad, you said you spent money without really thinking about it.
 Besides living in a van, what did you do differently at Duke in order to stay out of debt?

 A: Well, I cooked all my own meals, which saved me a lot of money.
 After my first semester, I spent an average of $4.34 a day, which was pretty good considering my large appetite.
 I also kept close track of all my expenses, writing down everything I bought each night.
 This helped me keep track of my funds, but it also served as a warning not to spend money on stupid things.